-The Department of Mathematics offers five degree programs designed to meet the needs of students interested in pure mathematics.
-These programs promote competence in abstract thinking, logical rigor, analysis, expository clarity, and critical writing.
-A student who studies mathematics will develop skills that are invaluable in almost any area of life, from software development and finance to teaching.
+The Department of Mathematics offers four degree options designed to meet the needs of students interested in pure mathematics.
+These options promote competence in abstract thinking, logical rigor, analysis, expository clarity, and critical writing.
+A student who studies mathematics will develop skills that are invaluable in almost any area of life, from software development to finance to teaching.
 Such a student will also be well prepared for entry into professional schools of business, law, and medicine.

-The Mathematics Department offers five degree options for students excited about pure mathematics.
-All options involve emphasis on abstract thinking, logic, analysis and critical thinking.
-Current and prospective students should be excited about proof-writing and ready for a challenging and intellectually stimulating degree program!
+Current and prospective students considering a degree in mathematics should be excited about proof-writing and ready for a challenging and intellectually stimulating degree program!

 The Philosophy option allows students to combine mathematics and philosophy.
 The math courses introduce the student to mathematical reasoning; the philosophy courses complement this method of reasoning with methods that have arisen within the historical tradition of philosophy.
 Students are encouraged to take coursework specifically in the areas of the Philosophy of Science or Mathematics.